jocerfranquiz/caique/README.md

 # 🦜 `caique`

 ## A unique 8-bit concatenative stack machine based on LC-3 specs
-`caique` is a bytecode stack machine and a *concatenative stack language* that uses combinator composition to build subroutines (functions).
+**c.a.i.q.u.e.** is a bytecode stack machine and a *concatenative stack language* that uses combinator composition to build subroutines (functions).
 It employs a very simple syntax that supports algebraic manipulation of programs.
 Subroutines operate on a shared data structure.

 Key aspects of **caique**:
-*   *Stack-based operation* **caique** uses a stack to pass values between combinators.
+*   *Stack-based operation:* **caique** uses a stack to pass values between combinators.
 Values are pushed onto the stack, and operations perform computations.
-*   *Compositional semantics* The syntax and semantics is inherently compositional.
+*   *Compositional semantics:* The syntax and semantics is inherently compositional.
 The reduction of any expression simplifies one function into another, without needing to apply functions.
-*   *Point-free style* **caique** is **point-free**, meaning functions don't explicitly name the data they operate on.
+*   *Point-free style:* **caique** is **point-free**, meaning functions don't explicitly name the data they operate on.
-*   *ASCII only* **caique** only operates over ASCII characters as unsigned integers (from 0 to 127).
+*   *ASCII only:* **caique** only operates over ASCII characters as unsigned integers (from 0 to 127).

 ### Definitions:
 ```